Comparing The TCO Of ClickHouse Cloud vs Open Source

 Customer 1 - Variable Workload

-They have have a very variable workload, where the service is business at 9am most mornings, then scales to zero for most of the day.
-Weekend evenings are their peak time during the week when they have to scale to approximatly 32gb of RAM.
+This entertainment business have a very variable workload, where the service is busy at 9am most mornings for staff reporting, then scales to zero for most of the day.
+Weekend evenings are their peak time when they have to scale to approximately 32gb of RAM to monitor their operational systems.

 Customer 2 - High Operational Overhead